 You can submit your application by:

-Our preference is that applications are made by email attachments.
-If you cannot make your application in one of the ways described above please contact Mark Anderson (email@example.com) before the closing date.
+Our preference is that applications are made by email with attachments.
+If you cannot make your application in one of the ways described above, please contact Mark Anderson (firstname.lastname@example.org) before the closing date.

 How we will be dealing with applications

-Second round interviews are likely to take place in the week commencing 8 January 2018.
+We expect to invite short-listed candidates for first round interviews in the week commencing 8 October 2018.
+Second round interviews are likely to take place in the week commencing 22 October 2018.

 Required information to include on your CV